-The book drop at the library are open 24 hrs. per day and 7 days per week.
+The book drops are open 24 hrs. per day and 7 days per week.
 Materials returned in book drops after closing time will be backdated to the preceding day if returned before library opens for business.
 Damages to books or materials placed in the book drop are the patron's responsibility.
-There are book drops available in Brownstown, Grosse Ile and Woodhaven.